jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ## Things to Note!
 - Gotta call out opportunity attacks
 - Call out reactions, if you see something hit it.
+For instance, you can ready an attack if you can't see.
+If all of the sudden an enemy is appears in your line of sight you can perform that reaction.
 - Bonus Actions can be done before Actions, and of coarse vice versa.
 - 2 gallons of water per day is required!
 Waterskin's in our packs can hold 4 pints of liquid so if we wanted water for a single day we would need to drink 4 full Waterskin's.
+- Cannot take a Long Rest while it is raining heavily outside (unless you find shelter).
 - We have Thieves Tools now which we shouldn't forget about since they'll probably be pretty important.
   - This set of tools includes a small file, a set of lock picks, a small mirror mounted on a metal handle, a set of narrow-bladed scissors, and a pair of pliers.
 Proficiency with these tools lets you add your Proficiency Bonus to any Ability Checks you make to Disarm traps or open locks (D&D 5e).